-\Mr. Boustany.
+Mr. BOUSTANY.
 Did the IRS recommend the delay?

-\Mr. Werfel.
+Mr. WERFEL.
 No, not that I am aware of.

-\Mr. Boustany.
+Mr. BOUSTANY.
 Okay.
 Were other agencies or departments involved in those discussions or did they recommend the delay?

-\Mr. Werfel.
+Mr. WERFEL.
 I think it is my understanding that HHS and Treasury discussed the issue.
 I am not sure who in the government recommended the delay.
-I do understand that the employer community came in and we received comments that they preferred we take more time, delay the provision, and work through some --
+I do understand that the employer community came in and we received comments that they preferred we take more time, delay the provision, and work through some- Mr. BOUSTANY.

-\Mr. Boustany.
 I think the employer community would like to see that employer mandate go away, but when were you informed of the delay?
-I think it was announced in a blog post in July 2nd.
+I think it was announced in a blog post on July 2nd.